Choosing a topic for your next blog post

 If you’re launching something or going all in to promote it in the next few weeks, it’s probably time to start creating content around that.

 - Make sure to have a call-to-action somewhere in your blog post so readers can stay tuned to see what you’re launching soon.
-It can be an email opt-in or link to follow you on social media for updates.
+One of my fav ideas is an be an email opt-in to get onto your waiting list for the launch.

 - And, similarly to priority #1…